 - Periods of depression

 - Anxiety episodes

 With ongoing ketamine use, a person will likely start experiencing persistent drug cravings as a result of rising ketamine tolerance levels.
 According to the British Medical Bulletin, developing drug cravings have to do with ketamine’s effects on the brain’s reward system, an area that ultimately determines a person’s morals, priorities, motivations and daily behaviors.
 Once ketamine tolerance effects start to interfere with brain reward system functions, drug cravings start to happen with increasing regularity.

 Ketamine’s addiction potential is one of the things that most distinguishes it from other hallucinogen drugs.
 Addiction stems from a growing psychological dependence on the drug’s effects.
 This dependence results from ketamine’s effects on the brain’s reward system functions, a process that’s also rooted within rising ketamine tolerance levels.

 Signs of addiction show up inside a person’s daily behaviors and routines, in terms of how getting and using the drug takes up much of his or her focus and attention throughout any given day.
 After a certain point, major life areas start to suffer, including relationships, work, family and physical health.

 Once ketamine tolerance effects start to take hold, a person’s life will likely enter into a downward spiral of increasing drug abuse and eventual addiction.
 More often than not, people who reach this point require some form of professional treatment to regain control of their lives.

-If you suspect you or someone you know may be struggling with ketamine tolerance and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with ketamine tolerance and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-915-1270 (Who Answers?) to speak with one of our addictions specialists.